-At the place of the current temple, there was a ruin of an abandoned temple, which was at least 80 years old.
+At the place of the current temple there was a ruin of an abandoned temple, which was at least 80 years old.
 In 1996 the villagers decided to construct a Buddhist place of worship on this particular location.
-Construction of the Temple started in October 2015.
-Blue happens to be my favourite colour.
-It makes the temple aesthetically very pleasing to the eye.
+Construction of the Temple started in October 2005.
+Blue happens to be my favorite color.
+It makes the temple aesthetically very pleasing to the eye

 The interior of the wihan is exquisite.
 Two spectacular dragon statues guard the entrance.
 The design of these dragons has been inspired by the work of national artist Tawan Duchanee (1939-2014).
 He is the creator of the famous Black House, another interesting attraction in the Chiang Rai area.

 The Buddha image in the viharn is more than six meters tall and dates back to 2008.
 It’s called Buddha Rajamongkol Bodhi Trilokanat.